Public Service Announcements

 Cryptocurrency Scams: Beware and Report Financial Fraud

-It is estimated that approximately $10 million of financial fraud was reported in Essex County last year.
+It is estimated that approximately $10 million of financial fraud was reported in Essex County in 2023.
 The total amount of money lost to scams may be much greater than that, given that some financial fraud victims do not report the crime committed against them.
-DA Tucker urges victims of scams to immediately contact their local police department to report the crime.
+Essex County District Attorney Paul F. Tucker urges victims of scams to immediately contact their local police department to report the crime.

 Cryptocurrency scams have become one of the most popular tactics used by criminals to defraud victims and often target the elderly in schemes that involve making payments using Bitcoin or other cryptocurrency at cryptocurrency ATMs.
 Perpetrators of these crimes are drawn to cryptocurrency due to the ability to anonymize their identities and quickly move funds overseas.
 This video highlights one such scam, and the victim involved hopes others may learn from her story and avoid falling prey to similar cryptocurrency scams, as our best line of defense against such scams is a well-informed public: